 - or when I did some action shots and I ended up with 50 images that are almost the same… in this case, I keep only the best 10 or 20 in Lightroom (which is 1 or 2 series of the movement) and I delete others from Lightroom, but keep them on hard disk still.

 On the other side, I like deleting completely from Lightroom and from hard disk images that:

 - I didn’t get the right focus, so the main subject and the movement is blurred.
 I am sure I will never use them, not because they are not creative enough but because they are not good technically.

 I recommend keeping images that you might not like, because you think they are not creative enough.
 It’s always good to keep such images for the future – you can use them to review your skills and how you progressed, you can use them once to show how you started, or you simply change your opinion and you will like them after some time.

 2. 1-5 – star rating of images

 We spoke about rejecting the images, but what you do when you see an image you like?
-In this case, if you press a number from 1 to 5 and you will rate them with stars.
+In this case, if you press a number from 1 to 5 and you will rate the image with stars.
 Number 1 means 1 star, 2 means 2 stars, etc. When I absolutely love the image, I rate it 5.
-When I am not sure if I like it so so much, I rate it 2 or 3.
+When I like the image, but I made a nicer one, I rate it 2 or 3.